LadaOndris/hands/README.md

   --hide-plot           hide plots of the captured poses - not recommended
 ```

-## Hand tracking solutions
+## System architecture

+The system is designed from several components.
+Each of these components inherit from a base class,
+which defines its interface.
+The abstract classes are defined in `system/components/base.py`.
+This allows easy changes of implementations of components.

+The components are:
+* ImageSource
+* CoordinatePredictor
+  * Detector
+  * Estimator
+* GestureRecognizer
+* Display

+Implementations of these classes can be found in `system/components` in their corresponding folders.
+The specific implementations are discussed below.

+<span style="color:red;">how to change which component is used.</span>

+### ImageSource implementations

+#### Empty display
+`EmptyDisplay` is an empty implementation of the abstract class.
+It can be used
+if no results are wanted to be displayed.

+#### Stdout display
+`StdoutDisplay` prints the recognized gesture to standard output.

+<span style="color:red;">Console screen.</span>

+#### Opencv display
+`OpencvDisplay` supports plotting the image, together with a label of the recognized gesture.
+It can also display a rectangle as the result of hand detection or the specific keypoints.

+<span style="color:red;">Image.</span>

+### CoordinatePredictor solutions

+Coordinate predictors, given an image, return a set of 3D coordinates, specifying the
+precise position of the hand in space.
+The repository contains two solutions—color-based and depth-based.

-### Color-based
+#### Color-based

 Uses **Mediapipe** hands solution from Google (https://google.github.io/mediapipe/solutions/hands.html).
+The implementation class is named `MediapipeCoordinatePredictor`.

-### Depth-based
+#### Depth-based

 Uses custom-trained networks—**Blazeface** hand detector, and **Blazepose** hand pose estimator.

-## Gestures
+The implementation is in the `TrackingCoordinatePredictor` class.
+Both models are written in
+TensorFlow.

+This solution could also be adapted for color-based tracking, but it might require a few
+tweaks in the architecture or network configs.
+Also, new datasets would have to be acquired,
+and the models would have to be trained from scratch on those datasets.
+That said, the Mediapipe solution
+provides great results currently.

+### GestureRecognizer implementations

-Gesture classifiers are located in `src/gestures` directory.
+Two ready-to-use gesture recognizers are located in `src/system/components/gesture_recognizers` directory.

-Captured gesture database can be visualized using t-SNE or LDA using the `visualization.py` script.

-The `classifiers.py` evaluates many classifiers from sklearn library to see,
-which performs best on the given captured gestures.

-The `regression.py` trains an MLPClassifier on the given gesture database
-and later the trained model is used as a gesture recognizer.

-### Which gesture recognizer should be used?

-Two main options exist:
-* Either use "SimpleGestureRecognizer", which was
+#### RelativeDistanceGestureRecognizer
+`RelativeDistanceGestureRecognizer` was
 created as the first gesture recognizer.
 It requires proper setting of thresholds.

-* The other option is a **classifier**.
-One can use any classifier from the sklearn library.
+#### MLPGestureRecognizer
+`MLPGestureRecognizer` is a classifier that uses a MLP to classify gestures.
-`regression.py` contains a ready-to-use MLPClassifier, which is the preferred way
+The MLPGestureRecognizer is the preferred way of gesture
-of gesture recognition for higher accuracy.
+recognition for higher accuracy.
 That said, from its nature it can't
 provide any feedback on which fingers are wrongly placed.

+#### Other gesture-recognition related code

+Other gesture-recognition related code is located in the
+`src/gestures` directory.

+`visualization.py`
+* Captured gesture database can be visualized using t-SNE or
+LDA.

+`sklearn_classifiers.py`
+* One can use any classifier from the sklearn library.
+This script evaluates many classifiers from sklearn
+library to determine,
+which performs best on the given captured gestures.